SAMexpert logo

 Think about why you're doing this in the first place.
 What are your goals, metrics, and targets?
 Who are your best allies in the organisation?
 Who on the board is interested the most?
 I bet it'll be someone responsible for optimising the overall budget.

-If you haven't yet started your SaaS management journey, and if you somehow value my word of advice, I would suggest beginning by answering one question: "What is the share of SaaS in the organisation's expenses?"
+If you haven't yet started your SaaS management journey and somehow value my advice, I would suggest answering one question: "What is the share of SaaS in the organisation's expenses?"

 Talk to a FinOps expert